 The festival kicks off with a seafood supper in Tigh Ned on Friday 10th May.
 This is a great endorsement of the quality local fare that they have been serving in Tigh Ned for a number of years.
 Their crab salad and fish battered in the craft beer Inis Beer are so sought after you may need to book ahead!

 Indeed the foodie culture in Inis Oírr has been steadily establishing itself for several years now.
 Teach an Tae serves homegrown produce and was included in the Top 100 Places To Eat in Ireland by the Irish Times in 2017 & 2018.

 With an ever increasing number of quality food options there is even more reason to visit us in Inis Oírr!

 The Inis Oírr Cleasathon 10k and 5k road runs take place on 13th April this year.
 By now a well established annual event, it has been kindly handed over to our local secondary school Coláiste Ghobnait to organise.
 The students will develop and promote the event as a business project.

 Thanks to the cleasathon team for their great work to date, and the best of luck to the students and all involved.
 Ná lagfidh Dia sibh!

-The Inis Oírr Currach Races are held on the second weekend of August each year -subject to the weather conditions.
+This year Inis Oírr Currach Races will be held on the last weekend of July (28/7/19) -subject to the weather conditions.
 The festivities include Tug O'War, weight throwing, kid’s races and other competitions as well as music and craic.
 For the latest updates check out their facebook page.